tecnalia-advancedmanufacturing-robotics/OrbbecSDK_ROS2/README.md

 ## 1.ROS1 And ROS2

-The Orbbec SDK ROS2 Wrapper is a ROS2 wrapper for the [Orbbec SDK](https://github.com/orbbec/OrbbecSDK).
-It provides a ROS2 interface for the Orbbec 3D camera, and is compatible with the ROS2 Foxy, Galactic, and Humble distributions.
+The Orbbec SDK ROS2 Wrapper is the ROS2 wrapper for the [Orbbec SDK](https://github.com/orbbec/OrbbecSDK).
+It provides ROS2 interfaces for the Orbbec 3D camera and is compatible with the ROS2 Foxy, Galactic, and Humble distributions.

 *For the ROS1 user, we also have a ROS1 version of the wrapper, which is compatible with the ROS1 Kinetic, Melodic, and Noetic distributions.
 For more information, please refer to the  [Orbbec SDK ROS wrapper](https://github.com/orbbec/OrbbecSDK_ROS1) repository.*

 ## 2.Installation